gshanemiller/reinvent/doc/packet_design.md

 # RSS (Receive Side Scaling)
 At a very high level routing packets between clients (senders) and servers (receivers) occurs in three phases:

-* Switch/router HW connected to the NICs route packets based on the MAC/IPV4 addresss in the packet headers
+* Switch/router HW connected to the NICs route packets based on the MAC/IP addresss in the packet headers
-* Once the receiving NIC gets the packets, RSS is used to deliver packets to specific RXQs say RXQ `N`
+* Once the receiving NIC gets the packets, RSS is used to deliver packets to specific RXQs, say RXQ `N`
-* The lcore assigned to handle RXQ `N' at the destination reads (deuques) the packets from the NIC HW
+* The lcore assigned to handle RXQ `N` at the destination reads (deuques) the packets from the NIC HW

 RSS is NIC H/W behavior that when enabled, performs a computation on the packet's source/destination IP addresses, and port numbers to determine which RXQ will take delivery of each packet no matter what TXQ it originated.
 This